Dan Pallotta: Breast Cancer 3-Days

 In 1998 Pallotta conceived the idea of a three-day, 75-mile walk for breast cancer.
 After scouting the route with three other staff, it was decided that 75 miles was too long, and the event was shortened to 60 miles and called the “Breast Cancer 3-Day.”
 In 1997 Pallotta brought the idea to Joanne Mazurki, the head of the Avon Cosmetics company's Breast Cancer Crusade.
 She brought it to Jim Preston, Avon's CEO, who signed off on the launch of the first event, which would take place in 1998 and travel from Santa Barbara to Malibu.
 The event was four times as successful as the first AIDS Ride, netting $4.2 million.
 With capital from Avon, the events were expanded to four cities in 1999, seven cities in 2000, nine cities in 2001 and thirteen cities in 2002.
-In five years the events netted $194 million in unrestricted dollars for the breast cancer community — more money raised more quickly for the breast cancer cause than any event in history.
+In five years the events netted $194 million in unrestricted dollars for the breast cancer community.

 Out of the Darkness suicide prevention events

 In 1999, after studying the issue of suicide, Pallotta realized that mortality rates from suicide approached those of breast cancer in the United States, and that suicide attempts dwarfed breast cancer diagnoses.
 He created an event called “Out of the Darkness” — a 26-mile walk through the night designed to bring the issue of suicide into the light.
-The event put suicide prevention at the table with the mega-causes, netting $1.3 million in its first year.
+The event netted $1.3 million in its first year.